MCP Tools Reference

 #find

-Search, list, or discover documents and spaces across the workspace.
-Use this tool whenever you need to locate content before reading it — set intent to the kind of discovery (search, list, recent, related, info) and scope to where to look (all, a specific space, folder, or document, the set of all spaces, published documents, or strataDocumentation for Strata's own product docs).
+Search, list, or discover documents, spaces, and folders across the workspace.
+Use this tool whenever you need to locate content before reading it — set intent to the kind of discovery (search, list, recent, related, info) and scope to where to look.
+List folders and their scopes (a document's audience comes from its folder) with intent='list', scope.type='folders'.
+Important: scope is a JSON object with a type field, not a string.
+Examples: {"scope":{"type":"all"}}, {"scope":{"type":"space","id":"space_..."}}, {"scope":{"type":"document","id":"doc_..."}}.
 Search uses hybrid keyword + semantic retrieval fused via Reciprocal Rank Fusion, so both short keywords and natural sentences work as queries.
 Use filters for status, owner, date ranges, includeShared, direction, sinceDays (for intent='recent'), and tokenBudget.
 Returns a uniform shape with items that carry id, title, snippet, score, and source attribution; follow up with read_document to fetch full content for any item you want to use.
 If you receive zero results, broaden the scope before reformulating the query — narrow scopes can return empty even when content exists.

 | Parameter | Type | Description |